Mendeley/api-design-documentation/checklists/api-release-checklist.md

 ### General
 [ ] Does it conform to the API standards document?

 [ ] Have you considered other clients use cases?
-Can they use these APIs? e.g. mobile
+Can they use these APIs? e.g. mobile.
+APIs service more than one client.

+[ ] Have you tested your versioning stratgegy before releasing?
+How will you communicate changes?

 [ ] Is the API authenticated?

-[ ] Is it documented on Swagger?

 [ ] Is it documented for internal and external audiences?

+[ ] JIRA gardening exercise to ensure that we have no lingering tickets for this feature that needs consideration e.g.removing deprecated fields etc?

+[ ] Is it internal only?
+If yes, then how will other internal clients find out it exists?
+Have you documented it somewhere else?
+It should be more than Swagger as this is **not** a documentation tool.

 [ ] Ongoing support and maintenance budgets?
 Who will support 3rd party clients?